Method

 Make the stakes legible

 A diagnosis is incomplete if it does not make consequence visible.
 I make the current cost of the failure legible: operational cost, human cost, financial cost, coordination cost, and future compounding risk.
-This step matters because structural cost that remains vague continues to be absorbed invisibly — and invisible cost does not produce structural decisions.
+Structural cost that remains vague continues to be absorbed invisibly — and invisible cost does not produce structural decisions.

 06